heiko-hotz/live-api-fc-prompt-optimiser/README.md

 ```

 This will:
-- Start with a baseline prompt
+- Start with a baseline prompt (typically 60-70% accuracy)
 - Iteratively generate improved prompts using APE
 - Evaluate each prompt against the audio test suite
 - Save detailed results in timestamped `runs/` folders